Lipid bilayers - Part I: Self-assembly

 Introduction

-These tutorials assume a basic understanding of the Linux operating system and the gromacs
+These tutorials assume a basic understanding of the Linux operating system and the GROMACS

 molecular dynamics (MD) simulation package.
-An excellent gromacs
+An excellent GROMACS

 tutorial is available at: http://www.mdtutorials.com/gmx/.

-You can download all the files, including worked examples of this tutorial (GROMACS version 2021): bilayer-lipidome-tutorial-GMX5_20170408.tar
+You can download all the files, including worked examples of this tutorial (GROMACS version 2021): bilayer-lipidome-tutorial-I_worked.tgz

-tar -xzvf bilayer-lipidome-tutorial-GMX5_2017Aug04.tar
+tar -xzvf bilayer-lipidome-tutorial-I_minimal.tgz

-cd bilayer-lipidome-tutorial
+cd bilayer-lipidome-tutorial-I/minimal/

 Bilayer self-assembly